 The complete guide to meeting your AML/CFT obligations

 All reporting entities must meet their obligations under the Anti-Money Laundering and Countering Financing of Terrorism Act 2009 (hereafter referred to as the AML/CFT Act).
-AFAs, advisory practices, networks and QFEs who may all be reporting entities should not take this obligation lightly as the penalties for non-compliance are massive and can be as high as $2m and/or up to 2 years in prison.
+Reporting entities should not take this obligation lightly as the penalties for non-compliance are massive and can be as high as $2m and/or up to two years in prison.

 Meeting AML/CFT obligations is not a five minute task.
 There may be significant work that needs to be undertaken for all those involved – the level of work being dictated by the size of the business and outcome of the business’ risk assessment.

 Strategi Group's AML/CFT solutions

 Obviously, you cannot have the same service provider assisting you in developing your Risk Assessment and the AML/CFT Programme, and then auditing the same.
 This raises the question: who will you appoint to be your independent auditor and who will you seek professional help from to implement the Risk Assessment and the AML/CFT Programme?

 Strategi Group can help you make the best, and easiest, decision by splitting your AML/CFT obligations between two service providers.
 Strategi Group comprises two distinctly separate legal entities: Strategi Institute Limited (Strategi Institute) and Strategi Limited (Strategi) both perfectly positioned to help you meet your obligations.

 There is a legal requirement to appoint an independent auditor to undertake the compulsory two-yearly AML/CFT audit.
 Strategi Ltd has specialist compliance staff who are able to conduct your AML/CFT audit.
 However, this can only occur if Strategi Ltd was not engaged as a consultant to help you meet your AML/CFT obligations.